Late Fall Schedule

 The largest cave on the park.
 Cascade Cave is noted for its large chambers and many beautiful cave formations.
 A highlight of the tour is a 30-foot high underground waterfall.

 Special features include the Lake Room’s reflecting pool; the Cathedral in North Cave; and the Dance Hall, where a previous owner held weekly dances.
 Cave tours: approximately 75 minutes, ¾-mile long, easy terrain with exception of over 250 stairs throughout the cave.
 Tours available year-round.

-The most unusual and perhaps the most interesting cave of Carter Caves is Saltpetre Cave.
-The black soot that covers the walls of the cave and the old tools and devices found in the cave suggest its historical significance.
-An archeological review of the cave put it on the National Register of Historic Places as a cave that was mined for Saltpetre as early as the War of 1812.
+The black soot that covers the walls of the cave and the old tools and devices found in the cave suggest its historical significance and perhaps makes it the most interesting cave of Carter Caves.
+An archeological review put it on the National Register of Historic Places as a cave that was mined for Saltpetre as early as the War of 1812.
 Saltpetre is one of the three key ingredients needed to make gunpowder.

 The extreme dry, dusty conditions of the cave are due to the impermeable nature of the sandstone that covers practically the whole cave.
 Near the main entrance to the cave, where the sandstone does not overlay the cave, dome-pits have developed by the invading water from the surface.
 In a few places of this part of the cave, mineral-laden waters have been able to deposit some calcite formations.
 Overall the walls of the cave exhibit a dark, dingy color and the formations are dark due to the flames of torches and lanterns used in the cave in earlier days.